mslinn/jekyll_logger_factory/README.md

 After checking out the repo, run `bin/setup` to install dependencies, including development dependencies.

-Now you can run `bin/console` for an interactive prompt that will allow you to experiment.
+You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 ### Build and Install Locally
 To build and install this gem onto your local machine, run: